mgiraldo/imagecoverp5tint/README.md

 ## Requirements

+You can add these libraries via the Processing package manager: `Sketch ⟶ Import Library ⟶ Add Library…`

 - **[OpenCV for Processing](https://github.com/atduskgreg/opencv-processing) for face recognition** for framing in a way inspired by the [work of Chris Marker and Jason Simon](http://www.lightindustry.org/simon_marker.jpg).
 - **[ControlP5](http://www.sojamo.de/libraries/controlP5/)** for parameter testing/control.